Rent a house cheaply and without collateral: in the USA there is a service for renting apartments and houses on very favorable terms

 The idea came to him when he had to temporarily move to San Francisco from his home in Birmingham, Alabama for work.
 He didn't know how long he would be there, but he still needed to pay utilities and buy furniture.

-“That was one of the things I really wanted to solve—make people's lives easier,” says Smith.
-“So if you live in Austin and are applying for a new job in Denver, you can just open the app, choose a different home in Denver, and move in whenever you want.
-You don't have to worry about your lease expiring next year or moving all your belongings."
+“That was one of the problems I really wanted to solve, to make people's lives easier,” Smith says.
+“So if you live in Austin and start a new job in Denver, you can simply open the app, choose another home in Denver, and move whenever you want.”
+You don’t have to worry about your lease expiring next year or moving all your stuff.”

 Landing's standard membership, with a presence in 375 US cities, differs from Standby offerings.